Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 ## Installing Git on Windows
 1. Go to [Git Homepage](https://git-scm.com/downloads/win) and download Git.
 2. After it's downloaded, open the file
-3. Install, leaving all the default options (If you want, when it gets to the second about "choosing the default editor used by Git" you can switch it from Vim to something like VS Code)
+3. Install, leaving all the default options as is (If you want, when it gets to the section about "choosing the default editor used by Git" you can switch it from Vim to something like VS Code)
 4. Launch Git Bash
 5. Run the command "```git --version```"
 6. It should return something like "```git version x.x.x```"